Mexican business lobby tells government to drop budget target as coronavirus spreads

-MEXICO CITY, March 19 (Reuters) - One of Mexico’s most powerful business lobbies on Thursday asked the government to drop its ambitious primary budget surplus target to free up resources and suggested taking on debt if necessary to shield Mexicans from the economic pain of the coronavirus.
+MEXICO CITY (Reuters) - One of Mexico’s most powerful business lobbies on Thursday asked the government to drop its ambitious primary budget surplus target to free up resources and suggested taking on debt if necessary to shield Mexicans from the economic pain of the coronavirus.

 The leftist government of President Andres Manuel Lopez Obrador is targeting a primary budget surplus, a figure which strips out payments on existing debts, of 1% of gross domestic product (GDP) to prove responsible fiscal management.